 First, however, it’s important to determine the state of your current security automation infrastructure.
 While your system architecture may be billed as “high availability,” this term is often used to describe a wide range of failover strategies—some more fault tolerant than others.
 In the event of a server failure, will there be a lapse in security?
 Can critical data be lost?
 Is failover automatic, or does it require intervention?

 Assessing the potential vulnerabilities of your infrastructure can help you avoid a false sense of security that could come back to haunt you.
-This insight will also help you define your needs, guiding you toward the most appropriate availability strategies for your security environment.
+This insight will also help you define your needs, guiding you toward the most appropriate automation and security system availability strategies for your environment.

 So how much availability do you need?
 Obviously, deploying the highest level of fault tolerance for all of your security applications across the enterprise would be ideal.
 But the cost of such a strategy could be prohibitive.
 Moreover, not all security applications require the highest level of uptime.